noumanahmadnn/Tableau-Projects/README.md

 # Tableau-Projects
-It consists all tableau related projects.
+It consists all tableau projects.